Echenique0702/adello.github.io/_posts/2019-07-11-GDPR-Dev-Culture.md

 The crooked will continue to rig the game and track you irrespective - the honest are stuck between a hard rock and a stone.
 Because if I do not know my audience, the motivation to share is just so much lower.

 So here is my challenge to you, dear esteemed reader - will you click 'Approve' below so that I can get engineers (Yes, I am looking at you, Platform team ;) to care and share?
-A

 Yours sincerely
 Holger